dlang/DIPs/DIPs/DIP1xxx-YS.md

 }
 ```

 It might be useful to have parameter names included in the mangled name of a function, so changing the ordering of parameters won't break existing binaries.
 Such is beyond the scope of this DIP.
-A future DIP may address this issue, so as a provision for this future change, it should be prohibited to define two `@named` functions with parameter lists that are reordering of each other.
+A future DIP may address this issue, so as a provision for this future change, it should be prohibited to define two `@named` functions with parameter lists that are a reordering of each other.
 For example:

 ```d
 @named: